 C. Payment of Bills

 Bills for service are due and payable on the day issued and become delinquent after 20 days.
 Late fees are assessed the 21st day after the billing date.
-Payment can be made by U.S. Postal Service, via Smart Hub at clpud.org, by iPhone app, Android app, by phone at 844-239-0076, or at one of Central Lincoln’s offices or authorized pay stations.
+Payment can be made by U.S. Postal Service, via Smart Hub at clpud.org, by iPhone app, Android app, by phone at 844-239-0076, at one of Central Lincoln’s offices, or at an authorized pay station or drop box location.
 Central Lincoln also offers an AutoPay program; for information and to sign-up go to Smart Hub at clpud.org.

 D. Payment Arrangements